graphology/graphology/docs/mutation.md

 ## #.addEdgeWithKey

-Adds a single directed edge if the graph is `directed` or `mixed`, or an undirected edge if the graph is `undirected`, using the provided key, and returns the edge.
+Adds a single directed edge if the graph is `directed` or `mixed`, or an undirected edge if the graph is `undirected`, using the provided key, and returns the edge's key.

 This is quite useful when dealing with a `MultiGraph` if you need to retrieve precise edges since polling the graph using both the source & the target node might return several edges rather than only one.